County Championship Group 2. Surrey v Somerset. 11th, 12th, 13th and 14th July 2021. The Oval.

 Final day 14th July – An unexpected turn of events

 Lammonby, having fought diligently for over an hour and a half in the first innings, immediately looked as frantic as Davies had looked calm in the second.
 In the six balls he faced, he paddle-swept Virdi for three, charged Ashwin, failed to connect spectacularly, and only avoided being stumped by the proverbial country mile when Smith dropped the ball as Lammonby’s flailing bat completed its desperate arc and thundered into the crease.
-Then, off the bowling of Ashwin, he reverse-swept, the ball looped benignly, and Clarke, running from slip towards silly point, caught it without fuss.
-Somerset were 13 for 2, Lammonby was making his way back to the Finn Stand and Somerset supporters were trying to make sense of it all.
+Then, he reverse-swept Ashwin, the ball gently looped, and Clarke, running from slip towards silly point, caught it without fuss.
+Somerset were 13 for 2, Lammonby was making his way back to the Finn Stand and spectators were trying to make sense of it all.

 Devon Conway has made a real impression on Somerset supporters with some significant contributions with the bat in both white and red-ball cricket.
 This was his second and last County Championship appearance of the season.
 There are few Somerset supporters who would not welcome him and his fluent left-handed batting back.
-Here he had played an innings of a different nature than those that had already come and gone.
-Defensive, and continuing to use his feet against the spin, he stood out and held firm as wickets were seemingly spirited away by the Surrey spinners.
-He had swept Ashwin once for four but that stood out against the rest of his innings.
+Here he had played an innings of a different nature to the ones that had already come and gone with such alacrity.
+Defensive, and continuing to use his feet against the spin, he had stood out and held firm as wickets were seemingly spirited away from the other end by the Surrey spinners.
+He had swept Ashwin once for four, but that stood out against the rest of his innings.
 A second sweep stroke had resulted in a huge leg before wicket appeal, but for the most part he had looked secure.
 A cover drive for four off Moriarty lifted Somerset spirits and brought forth more cheers from the Somerset redoubt in the Finn Stand.
-And then a chasm opened in the pit of the Somerset stomach and cheers erupted from Surrey mouths as Conway was bowled by Moriarty for 12.
-He had batted for just over an hour but Somerset were now 39 for 5.
+And then a Somerset jaws dropped and cheers erupted from Surrey mouths as Conway was bowled by Moriarty for 12.
+He had batted for just over an hour, but Somerset were now 39 for 5.
 A replay showed a perfectly directed ball.
 Conway had stretched well forward in defence, the ball had drifted late into him, was perfectly pitched and turned further.
 It took the inside edge and hit the leg stump.

-Somerset faces now looked on with dismay.
-The atmosphere, in spite of the small last day crowd, was tense with an almost audible quiet.
+The atmosphere, palpable in spite of the small last day crowd, had developed into an almost audible quiet.
 It was broken only by one never-ending conversation further along the Peter May Stand which served mainly to highlight the silence which surrounded it.
 At the heart of things, Ashwin and Moriarty continued to probe and torment the batsmen.
 Bartlett attempted a counterattack, fighting guile with fire.
 He reverse-swept Ashwin to the Finn Stand boundary, then survived an appeal for a stumping when he stretched forward to Moriarty, a big screen replay confirming his foot had been safely anchored.
 In response, he used his feet to drive Moriarty through the on side to the boundary and tried a sharp cut at a ball from Ashwin which thudded into the keeper’s gloves.
-Finally, his counterattack foundered when he was pushed back by Ashwin and bowled.
+Finally, he was pushed back by Ashwin and bowled.
 Somerset 55 for 6.
 Bartlett 12.
 Van der Merwe to the wicket.

-Despite Somerset being 244 ahead on a now difficult pitch with time ticking away, calculations were being done about possible targets and tension still floated in the air, at least in the Somerset mind.
-Every run brought a sliver of relief, but the tension resisted as the lead rose at barely two runs an over.
+Despite Somerset being 244 ahead on a now difficult pitch with time ticking away, calculations were being done about possible targets, at least in the Somerset mind.
+Every run brought a sliver of relief, but the tension still bit for the safety margin grew at barely two runs an over.
 That there was no van der Merwe rescue act on this occasion did not help.
 He was soon caught at short leg for 7 defending against Ashwin.
 Somerset 58 for 7.
 The Surrey spinners were rampant with four fielders hovering around the bat.
-And yet, Somerset were safely in the First Division and a Surrey target of 250 plus on a turning pitch in under two sessions should not have presented a threat.
-But the momentum of the game was now running heavily Surrey’s way and tension still hung in the air.
-The Somerset batsmen walked off for lunch at 60 for 7 with the applause of the Surrey crowd for their spinners ringing in their ears.
+And yet, Somerset were safely in the first division and a Surrey target of 250-plus on a turning pitch in under two sessions should not have presented a threat.
+But cricket is a game of possibilities, especially in the commited supporters’ mind, and the momentum, the mood and the possibilities were now running heavily Surrey’s way.
+The Somerset batsmen walked off for lunch at 60 for 7, with the applause for the Surrey spinners ringing in their ears.

 “Surrey need 259 runs to win,” was not an announcement I had expected to hear at the start of the day.
 The scoreboard indicated they would have a minimum of 57 overs.
 One of the tricks of my youth that I have retained, despite the ubiquitous presence of calculators, once in their own right and now on smartphones, is the ability to work out in my head a required run rate to one decimal point.
 The figure I came up with was 4.5 runs per over.
 Checked for certainty on this occasion on my phone.
 The head insisted a chase of that order was not possible in the conditions, but the heart, at least this Somerset heart, would not be convinced until the Surrey innings presented it with evidence of that impossibility.
 Surrey faces looked as tense as Somerset ones.
-Somerset to take ten wickets in 57 overs on a turning pitch was their nightmare.
+Somerset, with arguably England’s best spinner in their side, to take ten wickets in 57 overs on a turning pitch was their nightmare.

-After tea, there was a four from Smith driven through extra cover off van der Merwe to the almost inevitable cry of, “Catch it,” from the bowler and a third six, again from Smith, again off van der Merwe, this time over long on to the Finn Stand.
+After tea, there was a four from Smith driven through extra cover off van der Merwe to the almost inevitable cry of, “Catch it,” from the bowler, and a third six, again from Smith, again off van der Merwe, this time over long on to the Finn Stand.
 Otherwise, the match had become a stalemate of quietly run singles, an occasional two played calmly into the Oval’s open spaces and a multitude of studiously defended balls.
-With the clock creeping inexorably towards five o’clock it came as a surprise when Amla was pushed right back on his stumps by van der Merwe and was leg before wicket for 28 made in over two hours.
-A thought flickered that Somerset might have one final push, but the life had gone from the match and the teams touched fists in the coronavirus era way as soon as the clock allowed.
+With the clock creeping inexorably towards five o’clock, it came as a surprise when Amla was pushed right back on his stumps by van der Merwe and was leg before wicket.
+He had made 28 in over two hours.
+A thought flickered that Somerset might have one final push, but the life had gone from the game and the teams touched fists in the coronavirus era way as soon as the clock allowed.

 There was a curious parallel with the 1926 Oval Championship match between these two sides.
 The first innings of each match was graced by a great performance by a Somerset slow left arm bowler.
 In 1926 Jack White had figures of 36.3-16-42-7.
 In 2021 Jack Leach had figures of 35.1-20-43-6.
 The 1926 match had a batting curiosity too.
 After two low-scoring first innings, Surrey performed better with the bat in their second and set Somerset a victory target of 401.
 Somerset subsided to 185 for 9, still 215 runs adrift.
 The match, it seemed was effectively over.
 Then Peter Randall Johnson, with his last first-class century at the age of 45, added 139 for Somerset’s last wicket with R.C.
 Robertson-Glasgow.
 Surrey won in the end by 77 runs, but the last wicket partnership must have caused a sweaty palm or too along the way.
 Then, as now, cricket never ceased to surprise.